htihospitality/re-dash/README.md

 ## Samples

 - `samples/counter` shows an example of an incrementing counter when clicked
-- `samples/fetch` shows an example of data fetching from an external api, using effects
+- `samples/fetch` shows an example of data fetching from an http endpoint, using effects

 ## Quickstart